aadamsx/meteor-up-classic/README.md

 #### Check Access

-Your issue might not always be related to Meteor Up.
+Your issue might not always be related to Meteor Up Classic.
 So make sure you can connect to your instance first, and that your credentials are working properly.

 #### Check Logs
 If you suddenly can't deploy your app anymore, first use the `mupc logs -f` command to check the logs for error messages.